 We talked about two different kinds words: cognates and false friends.
 Cognates are words which look or sound similar and mean the same thing.
 For example, cat in English looks and sounds like kat in Dutch, and they both refer to the same four-legged furry creature that miaouws.
 False friends also look and sound similar but they mean something different.
 For example, the German word schlimm ‘bad’ sounds and looks like the Dutch word slim, which means something quite different: ‘clever’.
 Research shows that the bilinguals respond differently to these two kinds of words, both compared with each other and compared with words that are completely unrelated across languages.
 Listen to the podcast to find out how exactly!
 What this research shows is that bilignuals are unable to switch off their languages and this means that how they use or understand one language is often influenced by the other.
 It also shows that a bilingual’s two languages live together in the same ‘bin’ rather than in two separate ‘bins’, one for each language.

-In this episode, I also share the last Kletsheads Quick and Easy for this season, a concrete tip that you can immediately and easily use to make a success of multilingualism in your family, classroom or practice.
+In this episode, I also share the last Kletsheads Quick and Easy (starts at 18:00) for this season, a concrete tip that you can immediately and easily use to make a success of multilingualism in your family, classroom or practice.
 This episode’s tip is to talk to your child about their bilingualism!
 In the episode I mention Eowyn Crisfield’s book, Bilingual Families: A Practical Language Planning Guide, and the animations, Bilingualism in the picture.
 These are three short films about bilingualism and what it means to grow up bilingual.
 They are available in English – and if you go to the Dutch website – in Dutch, Polish, Turkish and Arabic.

 Elly Koutamanis is a PhD student at the Centre for Language Studies at Radboud University, Nijmegen, The Netherlands.
 Her research is on exactly the same topic as this episode: how does the bilingual child’s mind handle words from two languages.
 She’s a member of the 2in1 project, which investigates how bilingual children’s languages influence each other more generally.
 We heard from another project member, Chantal van Dijk, in an earlier episode on this topic last season.
 You can read more in this piece by Elly, Chantal and colleagues on the MPI TalkLing blog.